welbesw/welbesw.github.io/_posts/2014-06-01-step-by-step-create-a-passbook-business-card.markdown

 tags: iOS
 ---

 This past weekend, I came across [a blog posting by Tom Harrington of Atomic Bird](http://www.atomicbird.com/blog/passbook-ibeacon-business-card) that talked about how he created a Passbook business card in preparation for heading to WWDC this week.
-Inspired by his creativity, and missing out on not being at WWDC this year after having been the past three years, I set out to create [my own Passbook business card](https://welbes-shared.s3.amazonaws.com/williamwelbes.pkpass).
+Inspired by his creativity, and missing out on not being at WWDC this year after having been there past three years, I set out to create [my own Passbook business card](https://welbes-shared.s3.amazonaws.com/williamwelbes.pkpass).
 Here's a step by step of how I did it.
 You can reference [Apple's Developer documentation on Passbook](https://developer.apple.com/library/ios/documentation/userexperience/conceptual/PassKit_PG/Chapters/YourFirst.html#//apple_ref/doc/uid/TP40012195-CH2-SW1) for more information as well.

 <a href="https://welbes-shared.s3.amazonaws.com/williamwelbes.pkpass"><img src="/img/pass.png" class="img-responsive center-block" alt="William Welbes's Business Card Passbook Pass"></a>